lammps/lammps/doc/src/set.rst

 the properties of, via the *style* and *ID* arguments.

 The style *atom* selects all the atoms in a range of atom IDs.
-The style *type* selects all the atoms in a range of types.
+The style *type* selects all the atoms in a range of types or type labels.
 The style *mol* selects all the atoms in a range of molecule IDs.

 In each of the range cases, the range can be specified as a single numeric value, or a wildcard asterisk can be used to specify a range